sithlordsylar/OCRDataExtractor/README.md

 2. **Customize Your Logo:**
    - Replace the `logo.png` file in the project root with your business-specific logo.
 For best quality, use a PNG or SVG file.
+   - Customize the color scheme for displaying OCR results by adjusting the styles.css file (guide will be provided below)

 3. **Deploying on GitHub Pages:**
    - Push your repository to GitHub.